 This is a two week course for upper level residents taught by Dr. David Fallaw.
 This curriculum encompasses all things residents wish they were taught in medical school and residency to prepare them for practice upon completion of training.

 The goal of this elective is to improve learner’s knowledge of the economic, business and regulatory issues involved in the practice of clinical medicine in the United States.

 The objectives are:

-We are fortunate to have access to a state-of-the-art Simulation Center (Sim Lab Website) where our trainees can practice a near infinite number of clinical scenarios with high-fidelity mannequins and standardized patients, perform bedside procedures in skill labs, and integrate Point-of-Care Ultrasound (POCUS) skills into experiences.
+We are fortunate to have access to a state-of-the-art Simulation Center where our trainees can practice a near infinite number of clinical scenarios with high-fidelity mannequins and standardized patients, perform bedside procedures in skill labs, and integrate Point-of-Care Ultrasound (POCUS) skills into experiences.

 Our SIM curriculum has grown considerably over the last several years, and currently includes a series of clinical learning cases that are woven into our noon conference lecture series.
 We challenge our students, interns, and residents to become comfortable in uncomfortable situations – to teach or to perform at levels they may not have yet experienced.
 These are opportunities to receive feedback and to grow without the additional stress of outcomes in a live situation.

-The Center for Ultrasound Education in conjunction with the Internal Medicine Residency is proud to offer an integrated ultrasound curriculum as part of your training.
+The Center for Ultrasound Education in conjunction with the Internal Medicine Residency is proud to offer an integrated ultrasound curriculum as part of residency training.